noraPosthumus/bugbunnies-web/src/_writeups/Dawg CTF 2025/arrr.md

 }
 ```

+## Digging deeper

-Looking at the hint from the second string, talking about the masters cert, we dig for the CAA records on the previosly discovered `masters.umbccd.net.` subdomain.
-This reveals the next target: `applesause.net`.
+Taking the hint from the earlier message ("where the keeper of the masters certs lives"), we investigate the CAA records of `masters.umbccd.net`.
+Wich leads us to a new domain: `applesause.net`.

-In the TXT records of `applesause.net` we see:
+Querying the `TXT` records of `applesause.net` returns this:

 ```py
 "Arr, Here is some of my favorite quotes!"